Colony collapse disorder: Fungicides

 In 2013, researchers collected pollen from hives and fed it to healthy bees.
 The pollen had an average of nine different pesticides and fungicides.
 Further, the researchers discovered that bees that ate pollen with fungicides were three times more likely to be infected by parasites.
-Their study shows that fungicides, thought harmless to bees, may actually play a significant role in CCD.
+Their study shows that fungicides thought harmless to bees, may play a significant role in CCD.
 Their research also showed that spraying practices may need to be reviewed because the bees sampled by the authors foraged not from crops, but almost exclusively from weeds and wildflowers, suggesting that bees are more widely exposed to pesticides than thought.

 Dennis vanEngelsdorp, an entomologist at the University of Maryland, has been quoted as saying "Fungicides, which we didn't expect to harm insects, seem to have a sub-lethal effect on bee health".
 He went on further to state this is important because fungicides are not heavily regulated.